-Mr. Samdal has been owner and operator of Jeff Samdal & Associates / Samdal Engineering since 2005.
-Before concentrating on building inspections, Mr. Samdal worked for Washington Group International's (WGI) Hydropower and Water Resources Group.
+Prior to concentrating on building inspections, Mr. Samdal worked for Washington Group International's (WGI) Hydropower and Water Resources Group.
 While working for WGI, Mr. Samdal was involved in rebuilding and rehabilitating hydro facilities.
 He served as the on-site powerhouse and switchyard inspector during construction.
 His duties included design, drawing and specification preparation, cost estimating, scheduling, and construction management.
 Prior to working for WGI, Mr. Samdal worked for Duke Energy in a similar role.